dgwatkins/wcml/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.7.10 =
+* Fixed a small issue with the product translations editor (additional toolbar showing)
+* Fixed a compatibility issue with Memcached on Siteground: product category archive pages were returning 404
+* Bug fix: the price widget was not using the correct values with multi-currency mode on
+* Bug fix: in some cases the costs for International Shipping were not calculated correctly in the secondary languages
+* Bug fix: When using comma for a decimal separator, for custom prices, the rounded values were not determined correctly
+* Bug fix: In some cases, translated product variations were displayed as 'out of stock' on the front end.
+* Fixed a fatal error occurring when selecting the WPML admin language to 'All languages' on the WooCommerce settings page

 = 3.7.9 =
 * Fixed an issue prevent the correct plugin activation in some cases